 - Install a few hanging caddies.
 Although these options don’t necessarily go under the bed, a hanging bedside caddy could add significant, versatile storage.
 Keep electronics, pens, glasses, and books in the pockets to have easy access in an otherwise cramped space.

 Even with a limited amount of space, there are creative and versatile ways to increase your storage opportunities.
 Making use of “dead” space — especially under the bed — could change the way you view traditional storage.
-With the right accessories, containers, and supplies, you can create a DIY closet under your bed.
+With the right accessories, containers, and supplies, you can create a second DIY closet under your own bed.

 What was once the resting place of childhood monsters is now an opportunity for some bedroom Feng Shui.
 During the next burst of spring cleaning, try these tips to optimize your underneath-the-bed storage capacity.